goetas/twital-bundle/doc/loader.rst

 ###########################

-The recommended  way to add your TwitalSourceAdapter_ to ``TwitalLoader`` is to register it using the Symfony2 dependency injection system.
+The recommended way to add your TwitalSourceAdapter_ to ``TwitalLoader`` is registering it using the `Symfony2 dependency injection <http://symfony.com/doc/current/components/dependency_injection/index.html>`__ system.

-Depending on your preferences you can choose witch syntax adopt.
+Depending on your preferences, you can choose which syntax to adopt.

 Using XML: